-Why Don't We Prescribe Estrogen Blockers?
+Why Don't We Prescribe Anastrozole?

-If estrogen was so bad, why are there no studies in the past 40 years exhibiting the adverse effects it supposedly has on the body?
+If estrogen was so bad, why are no studies in the past 40 years exhibiting the adverse effects it supposedly has on the body?
 Compare that to the numerous studies showing the harm caused to the body when estrogen is blocked.

 In one report (1) it states: